anaelleltd/nova-spektr-static/codex/codex.md

 ## Ideas & Considerations

-- Introducing shadowing a pre-existing Fellow as a requirement for Fellow grading.
+- Introducing shadowing a pre-existing Fellow as a requirement for Fellow evaluation ~~grading~~.
 - Introduce sponsors:
   - A sponsor is required for each candidate or member who seeks a promotion.
   - The sponsor must be a member of at least two ranks greater than the rank sought for promotion.
   - If a promotion is denied, the sponsor may not sponsor further promotions for a period of six months.
 - Require also a small write-up of lessons learned at each grade, especially following the shadowing.
 - Master ranks should be encouraged to develop into disciplines separate to Polkadot and find ways to contribute their learnings back into the whole.
-- In general, gradings should be conducted in-person.
-From III Dan grading and above, they **MUST** be in-person unless environmental conditions make it impossible (e.g. pandemic).
+- In general, evaluations ~~gradings~~ should be conducted in-person.
+From III Dan evaluation ~~grading~~ and above, they **MUST** be in-person unless environmental conditions make it impossible (e.g. pandemic).
 If the individual wishes to remain anonymous, a mask or other facial-covering may be worn.
 - Bring in smaller milestones e.g. public technical presentation.
 - Bring in knowledge of principles: enlightened liberalism; critical rationalism; Web3 & truth vs trust; Polkadot and its five guiding tenets in the paper.
 Candidates should move from basic knowledge to the ability to converse to eventually having a deep understanding and contributing back.